Spring Garden Revival

 Mundelein Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Mundelein are governed by municipal ordinances that regulate equipment use, noise, and business practices.
-Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances are enforced to minimize disturbance, and commercial service providers must be properly licensed and registered with the village.
-Comprehensive insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
-For detailed information on landscaping regulations, business registration, and equipment operation hours, contact:
+Mundelein enforces municipal ordinances to ensure safe and responsible landscaping operations.
+Equipment operation is typically permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays—residents should verify current local rules.
+Noise ordinances apply to power dethatchers and other equipment to minimize disturbance.
+Commercial service providers must be licensed and registered with the village, carry comprehensive liability and workers’ compensation insurance, and may be required to post bonds for municipal contracts.
+For up-to-date information on landscaping regulations, business licensing, and insurance requirements, contact:

 Mundelein Community Development Department